Agent-native badge

 - The tool must be listed in the [registry](https://github.com/brettdavies/agentnative-site/blob/main/registry.yaml).

-- The scorecard must be a real `anc check --output json` run, committed under
+- The scorecard must be a real `anc audit --output json` run, committed under

 [`scorecards/`](https://github.com/brettdavies/agentnative-site/tree/main/scorecards).

-- Anyone reading the badge can run `anc check --command <binary>` locally and arrive at the same number, modulo
+- Anyone reading the badge can run `anc audit --command <binary>` locally and arrive at the same number, modulo

 If the live re-run produces a different score than the badge, the live re-run wins.
 The badge is a pointer, not an